About this module

 Class 3

-- Mindfulness of current thoughts — you are not your thoughts
+- Mindfulness of current thoughts

 Class 4

-- Identifying validating responses
+- Identifying invalidation

-- Recovering from invalidation
+- Consequences of invalidation

 When the sociopath’s gaslighting has left your mind racing and emotions in turmoil, mindfulness teaches you that you are not your thoughts.
 Learn to calm your mind, soothe your senses and let go of emotional suffering.